What is ICAEW CFAB?

 The designation will provide you with professional recognition, access to management resources and the ICAEW helplines, as well as with the right to use the BFP letters after your name, helping you to stand out.

-The certificate qualification has six modules: Business and Finance, Management Information, Law, Assurance, Principles of Tax and Accounting.
+The certificate qualification has six modules: Business Technology and Finance, Management Information, Law, Assurance, Principles of Taxation and Accounting.